-- (a) all buying contracts shall be administered by the chief financial officer, and all payments relating to such contracts shall be authorized by the chief financial officer or the head of department concerned; and - (b) all other contracts, including building, engineering and other civil contracts shall be administered by the head of department concerned, and all payments relating to such contracts shall be authorized by such head of department in accordance with the provisions of Section 3 below.
-The head of department concerned shall ensure that all payment certificates in regard to contracts are properly examined and are correct in all respects - before being submitted to the chief financial officer for payment.
+- (a) all buying contracts shall be administered by the chief financial officer, and all payments relating to such contracts shall be authorized by the chief financial officer or the General Manager concerned; and - (b) all other contracts, including building, engineering and other civil contracts shall be administered by the General Manger concerned, and all payments relating to such contracts shall be authorized by such General Manager in accordance with the provisions of Section 3 below.
+The General Manager concerned shall ensure that all payment certificates in regard to contracts are properly examined and are correct in all respects - before being submitted to the chief financial officer for payment. - 3.
+PAYMENTS

-3. PAYMENTS